There is a little-known thing called fear. I had that once, you know when I didn’t know how to use my own voice or follow my own ideas.

 - I have experienced my son receiving a diagnosis that potentially without the liver transplant that he would die.

 You see we can control the fear of our ego that is challenging us to play bigger and to take action.
 We have that power of using our voice and following our dreams.
-But as long as we listen to our ego, we remain safely in our comfort zone away from all the things that could go right.
+But if we listen to our ego, we remain safely in our comfort zone away from all the things that could go right.
 And I felt, for the first time, very real fear.
 Not the bullshit fear of playing bigger or just taking action because I in however small steps have done this, little b

 And it wasn’t until I felt that fear of losing a child that I finally knew the difference.
 The fear of ego does not empower.
 The fear of realizing one’s mortality, however, that changes you and it changes your life.